-The course covers the fundamentals of arithmetic through beginning algebra skills that are essential for Elementary Algebra.
+This course reviews basic mathematics, operations on real numbers and algebraic expressions, and an introduction to elementary topics in algebra.
 Topics include operations on whole numbers, fractions, decimals, and integers; order of operations; ratios, proportions, percents, and applications; perimeter, area, and volume applications; metric and English conversions; and simple algebraic expressions and equations.
-Basic word problems that embody these concepts are included throughout the course.
+Basic word problems that embody these concepts are included throughout the